-The Fact Sheets are 2-page flyers that are cheap to produce, easy to distribute and quick to read.
+The Fact sheets are one-page flyer that are cheap to produce, easy to distribute and quick to read.
 They include:

-- Some of the tasks that young people do when they are hired for this type of work. - Top four dangers that young workers are concerned about in this industry. - The laws in Myanmar and internationally that protect young workers, which indicates the line between child labour and proper youth employment. - The responsibilities of the employer in providing a safe place to work. - True stories about workplace safety incidents.
+- Some of the tasks that young people do when they are hired for this type of work. - Top dangers that young workers are concerned about in this industry. - True stories about workplace safety incidents.